-This general permit will authorize and regulate discharges from petroleum related remediation activities to all Class B waters within the State of Vermont.
-This general permit is not applicable to discharges to Class A Waters, Outstanding Resource Waters, and Class One Wetlands.
-Petroleum related remediation activities include, but are not limited to, the discharge of one or more of the following: ground and/or surface water from remediation systems; surface and/or ground water accumulating as a result of excavation activity; surface and ground water contaminated by spills; ground water resulting from pumping and/or monitoring aquifer(s).
-All of the previously mentioned discharges result from corrective actions involving above ground or underground storage tanks used to store gasoline, diesel fuel, kerosene, jet fuel, or heating oil, or the transportation of these materials.
+The proposed general permit will authorize and regulate discharges from petroleum related remediation activities to all municipal WWTFs within the State of Vermont, except for discharges from petroleum related remediation activities that are mixed with or contaminated by any other wastes or discharges, and discharges from federally owned facilities.
+Petroleum related remediation activities include, but are not limited to, the discharge of one or more of the following: ground and/or surface water from remediation systems; surface and/or ground water accumulating as a result of excavation activity; surface and ground water contaminated by spills; and ground water resulting from pumping and/or monitoring aquifers.
+These discharges result from corrective actions involving above ground or underground storage tanks used to store gasoline, diesel fuel, kerosene, jet fuel, or heating oil, or the transportation of these materials.